 Fluoride free water has become a popular topic in recent years.
-As people are becoming aware of the government’s participation in our public water supply, many want to know more about its impact on our health.
+This is because people are becoming aware of the government’s participation in our public water supply, many want to know more about its impact on our health.
 Some people praise fluoride for its ability to protect our teeth from decay.
 However, others point out that too much could damage our teeth and adversely affect our nervous system.

 So this article will show you a list of all brands of mineral water that do not contain trace amounts of fluoride.
 However, I will start by offering you a list of some health risks associated with fluoride exposure.
 I will also show you water filters that remove fluoride.